House of Braganza: Portuguese Braganzas

-In 1950 Portugal repealed the law of exile against the Braganzas, and D. Duarte Nuno moved to the country in 1952.
+In 1950 Portugal repealed the law of exile against the Braganzas, and Duarte Nuno moved to the country in 1952.

 Duarte Nuno was succeeded as pretender by his son, Duarte Pio of Braganza (born 1945).
 Duarte Pio served in the Portuguese Armed Forces and took the customary oath of allegiance to the Republic, but Portuguese monarchists recognize him as the pretender to the Portuguese throne.
-In 1995 he married Isabel de Herédia, a Portuguese businesswoman and descendant of Francisco Correia de Herédia, Viscount of Ribeira Brava (a Vitalício title, meaning Life peerage).
+In 1995 he married Isabel de Herédia, a Portuguese businesswoman and descendant of Francisco Correia de Herédia, 1st Viscount of Ribeira Brava (a Vitalício title, meaning Life peerage).
 He worked actively in support of the independence of East Timor from Indonesia.

 Duarte Pio and Isabel have three children.
 Duarte Pio's oldest son is Afonso de Santa Maria, who bears the traditional titles of Prince of Beira (as heir apparent to the Portuguese pretender) and Duke of Barcelos (as heir apparent to the Duke of Braganza).
 He has a brother Dinis, Duke of Porto, and a sister, Infanta Maria Francisca.

 Maria Pia of Saxe-Coburg and Braganza, who claimed she was an illegitimate daughter of King Carlos I of Portugal, began asserting that she was the heir to the throne from 1957.
 Allegedly, she adopted the Italian Rosario Poidimani, transferring her claimed rights to the Portuguese throne to him.